syncfusion-content/javascript-docs/js/api/ejRTE.md

     // Creates the RTE
     $("#rteSample").ejRTE("removeToolbarItem", "createTable"); // Removes the toolbar item
 </script>
-Note: Those using the release version before 13.3, please refer to the following
+Note: When using the release version before 13.3, refer to the following

 <script>
     $("#rteSample").ejRTE();